Board of Ordnance: The Global Magnetic Survey

-In 1839 the Government gave its support to Major (later Sir) Edward Sabine for the establishment of four fixed magnetic and meteorological observatories in different parts of the world: one in Hobarton, one in Cape Town, one on Saint Helena, one in Toronto.
+In 1839 the government gave its support to Major (later Sir) Edward Sabine for the establishment of four fixed magnetic and meteorological observatories in different parts of the world: one in Hobarton, one in Cape Town, one on Saint Helena, one in Toronto.
 The first would be overseen by Admiralty, staffed by officers of the Ross expedition; the other three were to be staffed by Artillery officers, under the authority of the Board of Ordnance.
 Sabine's intention was to undertake a global survey of terrestrial magnetism.
 Once the observatories were established, measurements were taken every two hours, day and night, at precisely the same moment in all four stations; the results were then conveyed to Sabine at his Magnetic Office in the Royal Artillery Institution Observatory at Woolwich.
 Measurements continued for three years at Hobarton, six years at Cape Town and Saint Helena, and nine years at Toronto.
 After this, the observatories (apart from Saint Helena's, which was dismantled) were handed over to the respective local governments; that in Toronto went on to becoming the Toronto Magnetic and Meteorological Observatory.
 In England, Sabine maintained his Magnetic Office at the observatory in Woolwich until 1871, when it moved to Kew Observatory.

 The Royal Observatory, Greenwich

-In 1675, the post of Astronomer Royal was established by Royal Warrant.
-The Board of Ordnance was warranted to pay the Astronomer's salary, and also to construct a Royal Observatory in Greenwich.
+In 1675, the post of Astronomer Royal was established by royal warrant.
+The Board of Ordnance was warranted to pay the astronomer's salary, and also to construct a Royal Observatory in Greenwich.
 This has been called the first instance of government funding for science; money was to be provided from 'the sale of old or decayed gunpowder'.
-The Board of Ordnance continued to provide annual funding for the Observatory until 1818, when the Admiralty took over this responsibility.
-Despite providing funds, the Board was not in any way involved in the operational side of the Observatory, which was managed independently by the Astronomer Royal under the governance of a Board of Visitors.
+The Board of Ordnance continued to provide annual funding for the observatory until 1818, when the Admiralty took over this responsibility.
+Despite providing funds, the board was not in any way involved in the operational side of the observatory, which was managed independently by the Astronomer Royal under the governance of a board of visitors.

 Demise

-By an 1855 Act of Parliament (18 & 19 Vict. c.
+By the Ordnance Board Transfer Act 1855 (18 & 19 Vict. c.
 117), the 'powers, authorities, rights and privileges' formerly vested in the Principal Officers of the Ordnance were transferred to 'Her Majesty's Principal Secretary of State for the War Department'.
 With this came responsibility for stores, land, contracts, surveys, defensive works and manufacturing, along with all their various associated personnel.
-The Board's former offices in Pall Mall now became the headquarters of a newly-reconstituted and greatly-expanded War Office.
+The board's former offices in Pall Mall now became the headquarters of a newly-reconstituted and greatly-expanded War Office.
 The patents of the Master General, the Lieutenant-General and the Principal Storekeeper of the Ordnance were all revoked; and command of the Royal Artillery and the Royal Engineers was transferred, from the Master General of the Ordnance to the Commander-in-Chief of the Forces; both corps thenceforward became an integrated part of the British Army.